 Sanlorenzo’s objective was to produce a yacht that had expansive private spaces and bright, open views to connect guests with the sea.
 One feature was paramount: a large owner’s suite on the upper deck with windows out on the world, a totally private terrace and swimming pool and a study.
 In addition, it was to have an adjacent saloon that could be used exclusively by the owner to form a private apartment across the whole deck.

 Another essential was to have a large beach club area that would belie the yacht’s size with space and facilities for 12 guests.
-The 62Steel also had to have two large garages for a main tender of 9.5 metres and a service tender and toys, with these located in the middle of the boat so that launching and operation would not interfere with the beach club zone.Read More/62m Sanlorenzo motor yacht Cloud 9 for sale
+The 62Steel also had to have two large garages for a main tender of 9.5 metres and a service tender and toys, with these located in the middle of the boat so that launching and operation would not interfere with the beach club zone.Read More/62m Sanlorenzo motor yacht Cloud 9 sold